Grok#

 Grok can dramatically simplify complicated regular expressions and allow mere mortals to crack apart large log fragments.
 However, a grok pattern designed to extract and validate every field in a log is going to be complex and slow.
 If you don’t need every field, consider using fragments and primitives.
 A smaller grok pattern that only extracts a few items can be dramatically faster than a complete pattern that extracts everything.

-For example, let’s look at two queries that compile response code counts for each HTTP method and display them in a stackgraph, the first query uses grok with the COMBINEDAPACHELOG pattern allows for a very simple query:
+For example, let’s look at two queries that compile response code counts for each HTTP method and display them in a stackgraph.
+The first query uses grok with the COMBINEDAPACHELOG pattern for a very simple query:

 tag=apache grok "%{COMBINEDAPACHELOG}" | stats count by verb response | stackgraph verb response count